thejettdurham/advent-of-code-2018/README.md

 # Advent of Code 2018

 It's back!
-Last year, I used JS + Ramda to take a functional approach to solving the challenges, and this year I'm taking it to its natural conclusion by using (Reason)[https://reasonml.github.io/en/].
-Reason is essentially Javascript-flavored OCaml, and compiles to Javascript through its sister project Bucklescript.
+Last year, I used JS + Ramda to take a functional approach to solving the challenges, and this year I'm taking it to its natural conclusion by using [Reason](https://reasonml.github.io/en/).
+Reason is essentially Javascript-flavored OCaml, and compiles to Javascript through its sister project [Bucklescript](https://bucklescript.github.io/en/).

 # Build